IshakAtes/baby-tools-shop/README.md

 ### Step 14: Create and run a Docker image
-Creates a Docker image with the tag 'baby-tools-shop' based on the Dockerfile in the current directory (.)
+Creates a Docker image with the tag `baby-tools-shop` based on the Dockerfile in the current directory (.)
 ``` bash
 docker build -t baby-tools-shop .
 ```